Avinguda del Paral·lel

 El Paral·lel, as the avenue and sometimes the surrounding quarter are called, is most known for theatres (as of 2009, there are three in the avenue, Apolo, Condal and Victoria, but there were many more), as well as cabarets and erotic shows, or the Sala Apolo.
 In the past it was the core of Barcelona's nightlife, with music halls and other venues, but in the last two decades its importance has diminished greatly, in favour of the city centre and Eixample, and some urban decay is visible.
-El Molino, once one of the city's most renowned cabarets, is being rebuilt.
+El Molino, once one of the city's most renowned cabarets, has recently been renovated and reopened.

 Other names

 The original name was Paral·lel, the Catalan language name of the street, according to the city layout plan of 1859 by Ildefons Cerdà.

-The street was officially opened October 8, 1894.
+The street was officially opened 8 October 1894.

 The street had other official names at different times, although it was always known locally as Paral·lel: